AlanVek/Remote/README.md

 Steps: Write 'v' (or 'V') and press 'ctrl'.
 ****************************************************************
-For special keys (except ctrl), all the text written in the text-input slot will be written in the computer before pressing said key.
+For special keys (except ctrl), all the text written in the text-input slot will be written to the computer before pressing said key.

 Example: